John-Kostick/vzome-sharing/_posts/2022-05-19-Octagonal-Trackball-FCCvZome-18-55-02.md

 </vzome-viewer>

 We can add chords between these selected points, and build this type of Ortho Birotunda, which has all the points needed.
-This has the vertices of cuboctahedra and anticuboctahedra.
+It has the vertices of both Cuboctahedra and Anticuboctahedra.

 <vzome-viewer style="width: 87%; height: 60vh; margin: 5%"
       src="https://John-Kostick.github.io/vzome-sharing/2022/05/19/20-18-45-Polar-Triacon-chords-2/Polar-Triacon-chords-2.vZome" >